-Penalties for Being under the Influence of Drugs in New Jersey
+What Happens if You are Convicted of Being under the Influence of Drugs in New Jersey?

 Contact a Madison NJ Under the Influence of Drugs Attorney for a Free Consultation

-You do not want a drug crime conviction on your permanent record.
+You do not want a drug crime conviction on your criminal record.
 If you are convicted of being under the influence of a CDS in New Jersey, you are going to want to speak with an experienced criminal defense lawyer.
-If you or a loved one has been charged with a criminal offense in New Jersey, contact the Tormey Law Firm at 866-949-6948 for a free consultation, or you can use the online contact form.
+If you or a loved one has been charged with a being under the influence of marijuana, prescription drugs, or another substance in New Jersey, contact the Tormey Law Firm at (908) 336-5008 for a free consultation with a Morris County drug charge defense lawyer today.